External Transfer Students

-The U-M School of Public Health accepts external transfer applications for FALL only.
+The University of Michigan School of Public Health accepts external transfer applications for FALL only.
 Applications are due on February 1.
 However, applicants are encouraged to apply by January 15, the priority deadline, to receive a prompt admission decision.

-The U-M School of Public Health considers the following academic factors in determining admission for external transfer students:
+The University of Michigan School of Public Health considers the following academic factors in determining admission for external transfer students:

 - Level of achievement in college coursework.

 - Successful completion of admission requirements.

-- To determine course equivalency please use the University of Michigan Transfer Credit Equivalency Guide.
+- To determine course equivalency please visit the transfer credit page.